ferdinand-koenig/llltaskmanager/README.md

 ## Supported Versions and Compatibility

 Currently, this package supports Python versions 3.9, 3.10, and 3.11 due to TensorFlow's compatibility constraints.

-To address issues with TensorFlow on Windows (specifically the lack of a wheel for the latest `tensorflow-io-gcs-filesystem` package), the package pins the versions of TensorFlow to `tensorflow-io-gcs-filesystem==0.31.0` and `tensorflow==2.11` across all systems.
+Further, the dependencies are pinned to TensorFlow 2.11 on Windows and MacOS, since after the support for these platforms was abandoned.

 If you'd like to use this package with other versions of Python or TensorFlow, you're welcome to contribute by forking the repository and submitting a pull request with the updated versions in `pytoml`.

 ## License